CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -UiRenderingData
-This will hold the data needed for task to be rendered in the user interface.
+Data required for rendering the task in the user interface.

 Note :- Use Initialize-Intersightobject to create the object of complex type object